 Some apps are constantly ticking in the background, syncing data and refreshing content without you realizing it.
 They can slow everything down and drastically reduce battery life.
-Contrary to popular belief, double-tapping Home and swiping everything up to close it, is not the answer.
+Contrary to popular belief, double-tapping Home and swiping everything up to close it is not the answer.

-What you should do is go to Settings > General > Background App Refresh and turn it off completely, or, at the very least, turn it off for select apps.
+What you should do is go to Settings > General > Background App Refresh and turn it off completely, or, at the very least, turn it off for selected apps.
 The only difference is that the app will sync when you fire it up, rather than constantly syncing in the background.

 Clear old files